Kristy Marmorato

-Kristy Marmorato (born August 18, 1978) is an American healthcare professional and politician from the neighborhood of Throggs Neck in The Bronx, New York.
-In 2023, Marmorato was elected as the first Republican to be sent from the Bronx to the New York City Council in over 40 years, beating incumbent Democrat Marjorie Velázquez.

-Marmorato was defeated in her bid for re-election on November 4, 2025 by the Democratic nominee Shirley Aldebol, a local labor organizer.
-She will continue to serve as Council member until her term expires on January 1, 2026.
+Kristy Marmorato (born August 18, 1978) is an American healthcare professional and politician who served on the New York City Council representing the 13th district from 2024 to 2025.
+She was the first Republican elected to the city council from the Bronx in over 40 years.
+In 2025, Marmorato was defeated in her bid for re-election by Democratic nominee Shirley Aldebol, a local labor organizer.

 Early life

 Marmorato was born, raised, and educated in The Bronx.
 She grew up in Throggs Neck and as an adult lived in both Pelham Bay and Country Club.
 She currently resides in Morris Park.

 Career

 Prior to her 2023 campaign for the New York City Council, Marmorato was an x-ray technician employed by Greenwich Hospital for 24 years, 16 of which were in the East Bronx.

 According to Marmorato, her political involvement began in response to community opposition to the Just Home housing project.
 On August 19, 2022, NYC Health + Hospitals and the Department of Housing Preservation and Development announced Just Home, a proposal to provide housing for formerly incarcerated New Yorkers with complex and critical medical conditions.
 The project was planned for 1900 Seminole Avenue, a vacant building on the Jacobi Medical Center campus.

 Members of Community Board 11 vehemently opposed the initiative, including Marmorato.
 She later stated that the controversy over Just Home prompted her to become more active in the Morris Park community during the summer of 2022.
 That fall, she reiterated her opposition, arguing that the site should instead be used to house domestic violence survivors and military veterans.

 During the winter of 2022–2023, Marmorato announced her candidacy for New York City’s 13th City Council District, seeking the Bronx Republican Party’s endorsement in a crowded primary field ahead of the June 2023 election.
 Her campaign emphasized quality-of-life concerns, crime, and opposition to upzoning.
 She specifically criticized the proposed development of 349 housing units in Throggs Neck—168 of which were designated as affordable housing—and accused Democratic incumbent Marjorie Velázquez of reversing her position on the project.

 Marmorato’s candidacy also drew criticism.
-George Havranek, a local organizer and one of her opponents in the Republican primary, alleged that her endorsement by the Bronx Republican Party was the product of cronyism, citing her husband, Gino Marmorato, who chairs the party, and her brother, Michael Rendino, who serves as Republican commissioner on the New York City Board of Elections.
+George Havranek, a local organizer and one of her opponents in the Republican primary, alleged that her endorsement by the Bronx Republican Party was the product of cronyism, citing her husband, who serves as Republican commissioner on the New York City Board of Elections, Gino Marmorato, and her brother, Michael Rendino, who chairs the party.
 Havranek further claimed that Rendino’s position on the Board created pressure on employees to contribute to her campaign.